Skyscanner/turbolift/README.md

 1. `init` - getting set up
 2. Identifying the repos to operate upon
-3. Running a mass `clone` of the repos (which automatically creates a fork in your user space)
+3. Running a mass `clone` of the repos (which creates a fork in your user space if you don't have permissions on the repository)
 4. Making changes to every repo
 5. Committing changes to every repo
 6. Creating a PR for every repo